-A guide to climate-friendly nutrition
+A guide to climate-friendly eating

-Main cause and sufferer
+Main cause and victim

-Land use, agriculture and forestry are responsible for around 23 percent of global greenhouse gas emissions (methane emissions, CO₂ emissions, nitrous oxide emissions).
-If we include all food production (upstream and downstream food production processes and land use changes such as deforestation are also included), we are already up to 37%!(IPCC special report in August 2019) - it therefore accounts for the largest chunk of greenhouse gas emissions.
+Land use, agriculture, and forestry are responsible for approximately 23 percent of global greenhouse gas emissions (methane emissions, CO₂ emissions, nitrous oxide emissions).
+If we include total food production (plus upstream and downstream processes involved in food production and land use changes such as deforestation), the figure rises to as much as 37 percent!
+(IPCC Special Report, August 2019) – making it the largest source of greenhouse gas emissions.

 Am I no longer allowed to eat schnitzel?

-You don't have to go vegan, but ask where the feed comes from.
-The "Prüf Nach!" standard has the strictest guidelines in Austria, it stipulates 100 percent local feed(authentic regionality).
-These regulations are met, for example, by Back to the origin organic products at HOFER or the meat products in the organic canteens comply with these regulations.
+You don't have to become vegan, but ask where the feed came from.
+The Prüf Nach! standard has the strictest guidelines in Austria, requiring 100 percent domestic feed (authentic regionality).
+The following products, for example, comply with these regulations Zurück zum Ursprung organic products at HOFER or the meat products in the organic cafeterias.

 So what does a climate-friendly diet look like?